gbif/pipelines/livingatlas/README.md

 ## Getting started

-In the absence of ansible scripts, here are some instructions for setting up a local development environment for pipelines.
+In the absence of ansible scripts, below are some instructions for setting up a local development environment for pipelines.
 These steps will load a dataset into a SOLR index.

 ### Software requirements: